Nozom1466/nozom1466.github.io/content/learning/LLM/COS597G-22-Encoder-Only-Models.md

 ### Experiments
 Datasets are GLUE, SQuAD.
 EM and F1 scores.

-**Model extension**
-Some techiques used in initialization and training.
+- **Model extension**: Some techiques used in initialization and training.
 1. Weight sharing: share all/parts of parameters between generator and discriminator
 2. Smaller generators: large models generates challenging tasks for discriminator, and sometimes being too hard to answer by discriminator.
 Smaller generator works effectively. (small model here: keep some of params in generator constant without updating in BP)
 3. Training algorithms: Two stage procedure: training MLM task for n steps; initialize params in discriminator using params in trained generator.
 Train the discriminator with generator frozen.